anushkasaxena27/customer-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.

+#JSON Server
+This project stores data using a local server. use `npm start` from the project directory to start the server.
+Keep the server active to access data.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## JSON Server
+This project stores data using a local server. use `npm start` from the project directory to start the server.
+Keep the server active to access data.

 ## Code scaffolding